Basic Facts About the W-2 Form

 How Do I Complete the W-2 Form?

 How Do I Send the W-2 Form?
-Can I Send These Forms Online?
+Can I E-File?

 You send the W-2 form to the Social Security Administration (SSA) by the end of February.
-Yes, you can submit these forms online to the SSA using their Business Online service.
+You can submit these forms online to the SSA using their Business Online service.
 If you have 250 or more W-2 forms, you must submit them to the SSA online.

 What If I Make a Mistake on a W-2 Form?